 Six Tips for Your Doctor’s Appointment

-- Hold a conversation with your doctor.
+Hold a conversation with your doctor.
 Ask the questions you have and make sure you understand the answers.
-Keep asking questions if needed until you are confident in what the doctor is telling you.
+Keep asking questions if needed until you are confident in what the doctor tells you.

 Keep track of tests and results

 Always write down any tests that the doctor is ordering so you can be sure that they are done and that results are received for them by the doctor and by you.
 Sometimes things can be missed, and this is a good way to keep on top of things the busy doctor might not be able to.
 You'll probably be surprised how many things get lost in the shuffle.